valentina98/DL2_InstanceDiffusion/notes/RunTests.md

   --cascade_strength 0.4
 ```

  We provide instructions to contradict that.
-Instead of seeing the apple at the front, we observe how the fruits merge together.
+Instead of seeing the apple at the front, we observe how the fruits blend together.

 ```bash
 /home/scur0411/.conda/envs/instdiff1/bin/python inference.py \